IBM-Cloud/cloudmailer/README.md

 It will create a new IAM namespace in IBM Cloud Functions and the action **sendEmail** in the package **cloudmailer**.

+To expose the action as secured web action, see the comments in [tf/variables.tf](tf/variables.tf).
+See the section on [exposing the sendMail action as web action](#expose-the-sendmail-action-as-web-action) below for further details.

 ## Send emails

 To send an email, invoke the action and pass in the JSON object with the email properties.
 Use [email.sample.json](email.sample.json) and copy it over to a new file, e.g., [email.blog.json](email.blog.json).
 Edit it to your needs like shown.
 The email can include plain text in the **text** property, an HTML version in the **html** property or both.